 Additionally, prior to national chains, Washington had an important baking industry centered along 7th Street NW in Shaw.
 This one-time hub is represented by Holzbeierlein, Dorsch's White Cross (Wonder Bread), and General Baking Company (Bond Bread Factory), which are still extant and were historically designated within the past decade.
 One can imagine the smell of bread and other treats wafting through the area!
 As for the arrival of national brands, Schlitz Brewing Company's facility in Eckington, with easy access to the railroad tracks, illustrated the new competition that local brands faced around the turn of the 20th century.
 In this case, it was a Milwaukee-based beer company using the rapidly developing transportation networks that connected the nation to its advantage.

-Related to baking is the wholesale industry, which supplies numerous restaurants around the District with important ingredients.
+Related to this is the wholesale industry, which supplies numerous restaurants around the District with important ingredients.
 Union Market Historic District showcases meats, vegetables, fruits, and other delights — and is adjacent to the newest restaurants and bars.

 Other businesses have been important centers of community and advocacy.
 During the postwar era, Billy Simpson's House of Seafood and Steaks on Georgia Avenue in Petworth catered to African American leaders in entertainment, business, and government, while Annie's Paramount Steakhouse in the Dupont Circle Historic District has long been an important social spot for the city's LGBTQ+ residents.